 A pentagram is a five-pointed star.
 The word comes from the Greek word Pentagrammaton meaning “five-lettered name.”

 For Wiccans, magicians, and some Neo-Pagans, each point on the pentagram represents a different Element, with the Element of Spirit ruling over all from the top point.
-Working our way around the star clockwise, the points represent Earth, Air, Fire, and Water.
+Working our way around the star clockwise, the points represent Water, Fire, Earth, and Air.

 The symbol can be used when performing rituals and spells.
 Witches may use it to consecrate the magical circle, or work with a pentacle inscribed with a pentagram to charge ritual tools or crystals.
 And, some Wiccans wear the pentagram — also known as a Wiccan star — as a symbol of faith.
 Sometimes it’s enclosed within a circle, sometimes not.